-General Services Administration (GSA) - The bill allows GSA to spend \$8.3 billion of the Federal Buildings Fund, \$934 million less than the FY2015 enacted level.
+General Services Administration (GSA) - The bill allows GSA to spend \$8.3 billion out of the Federal Buildings Fund, a cut of \$934 million below the FY2015 enacted level.
 This account provides construction and repair funding for federal buildings, rent payments for privately-owned office space leased by the government, and operations and maintenance costs for buildings owned by federal government agencies across the nation.